Tembo Savings logo

 You can make the most of your money and achieve your savings goals faster by comparing the best Cash ISA rates from across the market.
 There are so many providers to choose from, including traditional high-street banks, neo-banks and building societies.
 Getting a competitive interest rate can make a big difference to your savings, but don’t forget to compare customer service quality too as well as how easy it is to access your money and whether the provider offers bonuses or rewards.

 At Tembo, our customers can manage their savings on our award-winning savings app.
-There’s also saving tips and tricks, and each customer is automatically entered into our monthly £1,000 cash giveaway!.
-You can expect amazing customer service too.
+There’s also saving tips and tricks, and amazing customer service too.
 We’re rated Excellent on Trustpilot!

 How to transfer my Virgin ISA to another provider